It’s that time of year, parents!

 Leave the first clue of your scavenger hunt where your kids eat breakfast.

-Use this Scavenger Hunt printable with lots of clues that will eventually lead to your elf at the end!
+Use these Elf on the Shelf riddles with lots of clues that will eventually lead to your elf at the end!

 5. Bring A Gift